litmining/litmining.github.io/src/index.md

 Most likely, your project will involve some kind of information extraction -- for example you may need to extract information about the study's participants, drug or disease names, etc.
 A wide range of techniques and tools are at your disposal, and at this point you are getting to the interesting part of your project.
 But regardless of the approach you choose, you will need to verify that it produces satisfying results on your corpus of text.
-The most common way of assessing this is to compare its output to "ground truth" labels from a human expert (probably yourself!).
+The most common way of assessing this is to compare its output to "ground truth" labels from a human expert (probably yourself).
 Also, if the information you are looking for is difficult to extract automatically and if your corpus is small, you might rely fully on manual labelling instead of using automated methods.

 Fortunately, labelling the documents we just downloaded will be very easy.